Information Technology BS, Cybersecurity and Information Assurance MS 4 Plus 1 Degree

-The Lee Gildart and Oswald Haase School of Computer Sciences and Engineering (GHSCSE) offers a five-year combined-degree program at the Metropolitan Campus, Teaneck, New Jersey.
-It allows qualified students to obtain a Bachelor of Science (B.S.) in information technology and a Master of Science (M.S.) in cybersecurity and information assurance with a combined course load that is 9 credits less than that of the separate degrees, enabling students to save time and money.
-In particular, three graduate courses: CSCI6638 Operating Systems (3 credits), CSCI6731 Computer Networks and CSCI6738 Cybersecurity, when successfully completed under the combined-degree program, can be credited toward both the B.S. and the M.S. degrees.
-Students can take one or more of the three concentrations: network and system administration, security and forensics and web-development technology in the B.S. in information technology program.
+The Lee Gildart and Oswald Haase School of Computer Sciences and Engineering (GHSCSE) offers a 4 Plus 1 program that allows qualified students to obtain a Bachelor of Science (B.S.) in information technology (IT) and a with a pathway to the Master of Science (M.S.) in Cybersecurity and Information Assurance.
+This 4 Plus 1 program is offered by GHSCSE at the Metropolitan Campus, Teaneck, New Jersey.
+In particular, three graduate courses: CSCI6638 Operating Systems (3 credits), CSCI6731 Computer Networks and CSCI6738 Cybersecurity, when successfully completed under the 4 Plus 1 program, can be credited toward both the B.S. and M.S. degrees.

-Students must register for this program upon completing at least 45 credits and must have achieved a cumulative grade point ratio (CGPR) of at least 2.75.
-A minimum of 120 credits is required for the B.S. in information technology degree, and a minimum of 141 of credits is required for the combined B.S. in information technology/M.S. in cybersecurity and information assurance degrees.
-In addition, for degree completion, the B.S. in information technology degree requires a minimum CGPR of 2.00, while the M.S. in cybersecurity and information assurance degree requires a minimum CGPR of 2.75.
+Students must have achieved a cumulative grade point ratio (CGPR) of at least 2.75.
+A minimum of 120 credits is required for the B.S. in information technology.
+In addition, for degree completion, the B.S. in information technology degree requires a minimum CGPR of 2.00, while the M.S. in computer engineering degree requires a minimum CGPR of 2.75.

 Professional Accreditation and Other Designation